vaseline555/Federated-Learning-in-PyTorch/README.md

 # Federated Learning in PyTorch
-Implementations of various Federated Learning (FL) algorithms in PyTorch, especially for research purpose.
+Implementations of various Federated Learning (FL) algorithms in PyTorch, especially for research purposes.

 ## Implementation Details
 ### Datasets